David Wise (composer)

 David Wise is a British video game music composer and musician.
 He was a composer at Rare from 1985 to 2009, and he was the company's sole musician up until 1994.
 He has gained a dedicated following for his work on various games, particularly Nintendo's Donkey Kong Country series.
 Wise is known for his atmospheric style of music, mixing natural environmental sounds with prominent melodic and percussive accompaniment.

 Career and influences

+Wise has said that he has had a wide range of musical influences.
+The first instrument he learned to play was the piano, before later learning the trumpet, and learning to play the drums during adolescence.
+He played in a few bands during his youth, and he was active in a band as of 2004.